FireBellyToad/WorldsViscera/known bugs.md

+- Player can spawn on monster
-- Sometimes the drunken walk level generation loops infinitely
+- Sometimes the map have unconnected rooms